OmniMix • Tutorial • Tor • TorPlus • OrMail PreviousTopNext

 That's it at the receiving end.
 Now to the easier task at the sender.

-Presuming that Tor is already running you first have to go to the Services > OrMail tab, click the '+' button to add an item and define the OrMail recipient who gave you his Hidden Service .onion address with the associated port number by entering them at 'HS Address' and 'Port'.
+Presuming that Tor is already running you first have to go to the Services > OrMail tab, click the '+' button to add an item and define the OrMail recipient who gave you his Hidden Service .onion address with the associated port number and Hashcash bits by entering them at 'HS Address', 'Port' and 'Hashcash'.
+With those communication parameters present in the clipboard formatted as mentioned above they are quickly pasted from there by clicking the '<' button.
 Select SSL/TLS 'enabled', as you can expect the OmniMix SMTP server at the destination to support that data encryption method.
+Tor connect / read timeout intervals are taken from the AnoMailS > Direct tab.

 Tutor_TorPlus_OrMail_Recipient_Edit